 TARs are reviewed by our medical staff (doctors, nurses and pharmacy staff).
 They review each case to make sure you are getting the best and right treatment for your medical condition.

-We approve most TARs, but sometimes a TAR is deferred.
-This means that we need to ask the provider for more information or ask that he/she try another treatment first.
+We approve most TARs, but sometimes a TAR is delayed.
+This may happen if we need to ask the doctor for more information.
 We will let your doctor know if a TAR was approved, or if we need more information.
-Please check with your doctor if you want to know if a TAR has been approved or not.
+Please check with your doctor, the Member Portal, or contact our Member Services Department to find out if your TAR has been approved or not.

 We respond to all TARs within 5 business days after getting the request.
 If a treatment is urgent, we respond within 72 hours after getting the request.

 Both you and the doctor will get a letter from us if we do not approve the request.
 This is called a notice of action (NOA) letter.
 The letter will tell you and your doctor that the TAR was denied and why.
 The NOA letter will also tell you how to file an appeal if you do not agree with the decision.